In this article, we’ll outline a more traditional approach to budgeting for Agile Software Development.

 How To Avoid Poor Agile Budget Allocation?

 To avoid the risks associated with poor budget allocation, follow these steps:

-- Allocate more if you’re redoing an existing application: It may sound counterintuitive, but if you already have an application and want to recreate or update it, it may cost you more than creating an application from scratch.
+- Allocate more if you’re redoing an existing application: It may sound counterintuitive, but if you already have an app and want to recreate or update it, it may cost you more than creating an application from scratch.
 Why is this?
 Well, first, reverse-engineering is always more complex.
 Remember NASA?
 Despite having well-documented the construction of the Apollo spaceships, they can’t build them now because it would be more complex than creating a new one.
 Also, you may need to support two applications concurrently.
 Lastly, data migration may be required, which is another non-trivial task.
 As a rule of thumb, a budget for revamping an existing application should be about 150 percent that of building a new application.

 - Cost estimation differs from team to team: Teams vary in terms of expertise, velocity, quality of team members, and involvement.
 Let’s say you get an estimate from one team saying this software project requires X hours.
-You cannot easily transfer that same estimate to another team where the rate-per-hour (for instance) is lower, and expect to get the same results for less money.
+You cannot easily transfer that same estimate to another team where the rate-per-hour (for instance) is lower and expect to get the same results for less money.

-- Project management triangle: With a project management triangle that features time, quality and budget, you can only expect to get two of those items at once.
+- Project management triangle: With a project management triangle that features time, quality, and budget, you can only expect to get two of those items at once.
 For example, your project may be of high quality and delivered fast, but it will cost a fortune.
-So, if you have time, quality or budget constraints, you should consider this when budgeting.
+So, if you have time, quality, or budget constraints, you should consider this when budgeting.